Muhannad-Mughram-Alghamdi/Android-Capstone-1/README.md

 ## Big Goals

-- **Build a web application from scratch**, without a starter codebase
+- **Build a android application from scratch**, without a starter codebase
 - Use your programming skills to **work out the logic for an application**
 - **Separate activities** in your application
 - Build an application **to a specification that someone else gives you**